Benjamin Buttenwieser: Career

-In 1919, Buttenwieser joined the Kuhn, Loeb & Co. banking house, and from 1932–49 was general partner.
-During World War II, he served in the U.S. Navy (from 1942–45).
-Buttenwieser, who was fluent in German, was Assistant United States High Commissioner in Occupied Germany for political and economic reconstruction, 1949-51.
+In 1919, Buttenwieser joined the Kuhn, Loeb & Co. banking house, and from 1932 to 1949 was general partner.
+During World War II, he served in the U.S. Navy (from 1942 to 1945).
+Buttenwieser, who was fluent in German, was Assistant United States High Commissioner in Occupied Germany for political and economic reconstruction, 1949–51.
 He was also director of many companies, including Revlon; Benrus Watch; Tischman Realty and others.
 From 1952, he was a limited partner until 1977, when Kuhn, Loeb & Co. merged with Lehman Brothers.

 In 1938, Buttenwieser a two-year term as president of the Federation of Jewish Philanthropies of New York (now United Jewish Appeal-Federation of Jewish Philanthropies of New York), like his father (1920s) and brother (1970s).
 He also served on the executive committee of the American Jewish Committee.
 He was a trustee of Lenox Hill Hospital and the New York Philharmonic.
 He was a governor of the Investment Bankers Association.